Why Is Sunscreen Important?

 Sunburn occurs when you spend time in the sun for prolonged periods without sunscreen.
 Sunburns are often painful and unsightly, with the skin turning red and eventually flaking as it heals.
-Wearing sunscreen will help you avoid sunscreen so that you can enjoy the outdoors without worrying about the sting of a sunburn.
+Wearing it will help you avoid sunburn so that you can enjoy the outdoors without worrying about the sting of a sunburn.

 To Lower Your Skin Cancer Risk